long-kr/my-first-website/README.md

 - This is my portfolio and also my first website.
 - It is in process redesign and update information.
-- Because I tried to apply every HTML and CSS skills, it makes source code is hard to maintaint.
+- Because I tried to apply every HTML and CSS skills, it makes source code is hard to maintain.

 Live: https://kuzjt93.github.io/my-first-website/